Marathon Platinum Group Metals and Copper Mine Project

 The federal environmental impact statement (EIS) guidelines are issued by the federal Minister of the Environment and serve the purpose of setting out the scope and factors to be considered by a proponent when it prepares its EIS of its proposed project.

-The EIS guidelines document for this project was developed by the Canadian Environmental Assessment Agency in collaboration with the Ontario Ministry of the Environment (ministry), to incorporate requirements under both provincial and federal legislation.
+The EIS guidelines document for this project was developed by the (then) Canadian Environmental Assessment Agency in collaboration with the (then) Ontario Ministry of the Environment (ministry), to incorporate requirements under both provincial and federal legislation.
 The draft EIS guidelines were posted on the Canadian Environmental Assessment Registry for public comment between March 25, 2011 and May 24, 2011, and the document was finalized taking into consideration comments received from the public and Indigenous groups.

 The EIS guidelines incorporate key provisions of the Ontario Environmental Assessment Act and include specific requirements by the ministry and other provincial ministries.